olivermulari/openapi-mocker/README.md

 import { rest } from "msw";
 import { enableFetchMocks } from "jest-fetch-mock";
 import { setupServer, SetupServerApi } from "msw/node";
-import OpenAPIMocker, { Document } from "../src/index";
+import OpenAPIMocker, { Document } from "openapi-response-mocker";

 // only json supported
 import exampleApiSpec from "./api-with-examples.json";